mohamedgalalanwer/Video_360_Udacity_Project/README.md

 challenging  Choose your own adventure - add in at least one branch to the story where users can choose which path to take

+This project deleted one file which is  (IOS)Exists in (Asset-->Plugins--->iOS) This plugin follows the GoogleSDK

 https://www.youtube.com/watch?v=3jIPSxAAjuU